taibui324/la-gougah/prd.md

   - **Bulk operations** for multiple posts (publish, archive, delete)
   - Published posts automatically appear on the news page and in the news section of the homepage

-Users navigate to "Banners" to manage page-specific hero banners and general banner images (admin and editor roles):
+Users navigate to "Banners" to manage page-specific hero banners and banner sliders (admin and editor roles):
-  - Upload and manage hero banners for specific pages (Homepage, Technology, Story, News)
+  - Upload and manage hero banners for specific pages (Homepage, Technology, Story)
-  - Set banner titles, descriptions, and call-to-action buttons for each page
+  - Create banner sliders by uploading multiple images in a specific order
+  - Arrange and reorder banner images within a slider using drag-and-drop or order controls
+  - Set each banner's display order to control the sequence in the slider
+  - Group related banners together for different slider collections
-  - Preview banner appearance before publishing
+  - Preview banner and slider appearance before publishing
-  - Activate or deactivate banners for specific pages
+  - Activate or deactivate individual banners or entire slider groups
-  - Upload and manage general banners for secondary and footer positions
   - Organize banners by page and position for easy management

 Users access the "Menu Items" section to hide or unhide menu items and corresponding content pages (admin and editor roles).
 Hiding a menu item will: